 There may also be more unusual employment perks in the offer, such as the right to a creative sabbatical or tuition reimbursement.

-Restricted stock units could be conceptualized as financial incentives for employees, like a bonus, since promised stock shares are awarded to employees only when an employee completes specific tasks or achieves significant work milestones or anniversaries.
+Restricted stock units are a type of financial incentive for employees, similar to a bonus, since employees typically receive promised stock shares only when they complete specific tasks or achieve significant work milestones or anniversaries.

 Know the Dates: Grant and Vesting